creativenucleus/jamuary-2025-www/content/_index.md

 So - ByteJamuary will be one trick every day of January 2025.
 They'll all be very short, but with lots of scope for you to play.

-I'll start one day early, on 31st December, just to get an introduction out of the way, but the rest of the tips should be practical.
+The first post, on 31st December, will get some admin out of the way (how to join a ByteJam), but the rest of the tips will be about effects and strategy.
 I'll aim not to duplicate too much from the brilliant [Tiny Code Christmas](https://tcc.lovebyte.party/)

 If you want to see what ByteJam effects can look like, take a look at the livecode archive on [DemoZoo](https://livecode.demozoo.org/type/Byte_Jam.html#mc)